Rural Alaskan Post-Secondary Transition Skills Curriculum

 For students with learning disabilities and less functional support needs who are interested in exploring Iñupiaq sewing.
 This could be for connecting to culture and community, or as a path to a creative industry.

-Introduction to Traditional Carving (2021, Co-authors Charlie Skultka, Jr., and Chuck Miller) (Southeast Region/Tlingit, Haida, and Tsimshian values)
+Introduction to Southeast Alaska Native Carving (Rain Van Den Berg, Charlie Skultka, Jr., and Chuck Miller 2021 - Updated in 2025) (Southeast Region/Tlingit, Haida, and Tsimshian values)

 For students with a wide variety of functional support needs who are interested in exploring Traditional Haida, Tlingit, and Tsimshian carving.
 This could be for connecting to culture and community, or as a path to a creative industry.

-Stewardship and Harvest on the Land (2021, Co-authors Chuck Miller and Margie Esquiro) (Southeast Region/Tlingit, Haida, and Tsimshian values)
+Stewardship and Harvest from the Land (Rain Van Den Berg, Chuck Miller, and Margie Esquiro 2021 - Updated 2025) (Southeast Region/Tlingit, Haida, and Tsimshian values)

 For students with a wide variety of functional needs who are interested in participating in